LEARNAcademy/syllabus/ruby/inheritance.md

 When you invoke a superclass with arguments, Ruby sends a message to the *parent* (`Dog`) of the *current object* (`Pointer`), asking it to invoke a method of the same name as the method invoking `super`.

 For example: below, our `initialize` method invokes `super` with an argument called `breed`.
 As soon as super is invoked, Ruby sends a message to our `Dog` class, looking for a method called `initialize`.
-Now, `Pointer` is essitially borrowing `Dog`'s initialize method to assign an instance variable of `@breed `to `Pointer`.
+Now, `Pointer` is essentially borrowing `Dog`'s initialize method to assign an instance variable of `@breed `to `Pointer`.
 The argument/s you pass to the new instance of your subclass will be the exact same arguments passed to `super`.

 ```ruby
 class Pointer < Dog